hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 will point to the `BasicCommitHandler`.
 This handler will send the transaction to each orderer, one at a time, that has been assigned to the channel until it gets a `SUCCESS` response or until the list is exhausted.
-The orderers may been added manually, due to a service discover initialization or combination of the two.
+The orderers may been added manually, due to a service discovery initialization or combination of the two.
 If an orderer is specified on the call, only that orderer will be used.